Truck driver warning as common mistakes could void cover

 Yes, short-term van policies are available for periods between one day and one month.
 Temporary van insurance is useful for times when you only require cover to borrow, undertake short contract work, or for moving house.

-Compare policies from over 50 different van insurance providers
+Compare policies from up to 60 van insurance providers

 Buy the policy online or by phone